Skip to content

 Best practices for repeating items

-3. Consider empty states: add visual feedback for when your data collection is empty.
+3. Consider empty states: Add visual feedback for when your table view has no data.